Widget not in any sidebars

 - made sure your essay or creative work is listed in the correct topic category?

-- limited your prose submissions to fewer than 2,000 words (not counting title, notes, and bibliography)?
+- limited your prose submissions to fewer than 2,000 words (not counting title, notes, bibliography, or explanatory headnote)?

 - practiced to ensure your poetry or flash fiction collection requires no more than 15 minutes of reading time?